 In the process of preparing for the opening of school, students had to apply and were screened before being admitted.
 The school opened in August of 1980 with only 130 ninth grade students and each year there after a new class of ninth graders would be added.
 In 1983, a complete high school program was formed consisting of grades 9-12.

 Franklin Military School offers students a strict regimented military style discipline program.
 The program provides for individualized instruction with a teaching ration 15:1.
 All students are enrolled in Military Science for one class period.
 The academic courses accounts for the remaining classes of a child’s schedule.
-The students may also enroll in the following elective courses: Spanish, business and information technology, art, band and chorus.
+The students may also enroll in the following elective courses: Spanish, French, Advanced Placement Statistics, Business and Information Technology, Art, Band, Guitar, and Chorus.
 The students are encouraged to participate in other educational and cultural experiences offered by Richmond Public Schools and the community.

 There is a very small transfer or dropout rate at Franklin.
 Most of the students feel that the educational experience offered is unique and seem to enjoy school life.
 Positive feelings are manifested in their participation in drill teams, athletic events, school clubs and other school and community organizations.
 Franklin is a natural channel for students interested in pursuing a military career.